Botanical Name: Mimosa pudica

 Soil: Peat moss based potting mix that drains well.

-Fertilizer: Feed every 2 weeks with a high-potassium liquid fertilizer diluted by half while plant is growing.
+Fertilizer: Feed every 2 weeks with a high-potassium liquid or other water-soluble fertilizer -- diluted by half -- while plant is growing.

 Propagation: Seeds.
 Sow sensitive plant seed in early spring.
 The seed coatings are tough and need scarification to help germinate.
 Use a sharp knife to (gently) nick the seed coating to expose the white inside of the seed.
 Barely cover the seeds with potting mix.
 Keep the medium moist and warm.
 Seeds should germinate in about a week.